 By Marc Bussanich/Hudson County VIew

-However, Raia simply dismissed the sworn testimony by saying that the trio acted on their own.
+However, Raia simply dismissed their sworn testimony by saying that the trio acted on their own.

 “I don’t know what the truth was to them.
 I wasn’t involved in what they were doing,” Raia simply stated.

-Farrell went on to say to Raia that it wasn’t Holmes, Frazier or Calicchio running for office in 2013 and they weren’t the ones pushing for a yes vote on a referendum to roll back rent controls because they aren’t real estate developers like Raia.
+Farrell went on to remind Raia that it wasn’t Holmes, Frazier or Calicchio running for office in 2013, just like they weren’t the ones pushing for a yes vote on a referendum to roll back rent controls since they aren’t real estate developers (Raia is a developer).

 “Again, they testified that you instructed them to bribe voters,” Farrell pressed forward.